Court approves Lehman plan to exit bankruptcy

 Lehman's own role in its downfall, particularly the actions of executives like CEO Richard Fuld, were also the subject of numerous investigations by government agencies.

-Fuld was forced to testify before Congress and said that he did not know about an accounting tactic known as Repo 105 that made its balance sheet look healthier than it was.
-A bankruptcy court examiner said in 2010 that it had contributed to the company's decline.
+Fuld was forced to testify before Congress and said that he did not know about an accounting tactic known as Repo 105 that a bankruptcy court examiner said had contributed to the company's decline by creating the illusion that it had a lower debt-to-equity ratio than it actually did.

 Fuld and others at Lehman argued that many of their problems were due to investors who in the months ahead of its implosion sold the stock short.